Ankhwatcher/MelonScanner/README.md

-# MellonScanner
+# MelonScanner
-An application for scanning for and connecting to Mellon Headbands
+An application for scanning for and connecting to Melon Headbands